juliegoz/juliegoz-site/docs/index.md

   section_title: LATEST NEWS
   news_carousel:
     -
+      title: "AN UN-HERO'S JOURNEY"
+      date: "October 2023"
+      text: "Featuring a book, music, and lyrics by Brett Macias and additional book and lyrics by Jessica Carmona, the new musical is based on events from Macias’ life.
+The story follows Hector Gonzalez and his half-sister, Jasmine, as they travel to Costa Rica in search of their father, who went missing under mysterious circumstances six years earlier."
+      image_url: "assets/images/news_carousel/Unheros.jpg"
+    -
+      title: "SILENT INTRODUCTION"
+      date: "June 2023"
+      text: "A pretentious record store clerk must defend her music taste after a finance bro tries to purchase a rare used record."
+      image_url: "assets/images/news_carousel/Silent.jpg"
+    -
+      title: "LEAH AND HER DYBBUK"
+      date: "May 2023"
+      text: "Lila Rose Kaplan shines light on gender and identity as she reimagines Ansky’s classic Yiddish play, The Dybbuk.
+Her new play is a comic drama about a photographer and a Rabbi and their history with The Dybbuk.
+With a female ensemble, they revisit key moments from this classic story as they grapple with understanding a woman’s role in Jewish life and Jewish lore.
+What they discover is that new storytellers and new heroines are needed for love to truly flourish.
+Be the first audience ever to hear this early draft of a queer feminist take on the play that has haunted audiences for centuries."
+      image_url: "assets/images/news_carousel/Yidding.jpg"
+    -
+      title: "MAX AND WILLY'S LAST LAUGH"
+      date: "January 2023"
+      text: "When German cabaret stars Max Ehrlich and Willy Rosen arrived at the Westerbork Transit Camp in 1942, the star-struck commandant said, “A train leaves here for Auschwitz every Tuesday morning.
+If you do a cabaret performance on Monday nights, it will lift morale.
+And if you’re funny, you won’t have to get on the train!”
+So they were funny.
+For 18 months, they performed the funniest cabaret in Europe.
+This true story comes to life in Max & Willy’s Last Laugh, a new musical play based upon the actual comedy sketches, songs, and jokes that have been forgotten for over 70 years—until now"
+      image_url: "assets/images/news_carousel/MaxandWilly.jpg"
+    -
+      title: "MAX AND WILLY'S LAST LAUGH"
+      date: "January 2023"
+      text: "Bright college student Luciana has always felt invisible.
+She leans on her one best friend, crushes on the girl at the comic shop from afar, and toils at writing alone.
+Suddenly, Luciana acquires electricity-related superpowers and finds that, like a battery, she’s slowly fading out.
+Can she figure out how to be seen before it’s too late?
+Vanishing Girl is a powerful new musical by William Yanesh (music and lyrics) and Hope Villanueva (book) and directed by Eric Jordan Young about feeling invisible and learning you’re not.
+"
+      image_url: "assets/images/news_carousel/Vanishing.jpg"
+    -
       title: "WOMXN ON FIRE FESTIVAL AT KEEGAN THEATRE"
       date: March 2020
       text: "The 4th annual WOMXN on Fire Festival at Keegan Theatre. \n Over the course of a week, audiences had the opportunity to interact with an exciting and eclectic group of new works, emerging playwrights, and directors and performers."